lacimarsik/4water.org/README.md

 /license.txt
 ...
 ```
 * you can also export the "production database" and import it locally, to get the live content.
-Do it by copy `live2loc_settings.sample.py`,
+Do it by:
-entering the correct data in it and creating
 ```
 $ cp live2loc_settings.sample.py live2loc_settings.py
 (modify live2loc_settings.py so that it has correct login data)